 Our trips range in activity from rock climbing to snow camping, basic survival skills to kayaking, and hiking to alpine climbing.
-We run several trips around Washington as well as a Spring Break trip to Utah.
-For more information about trips and other Post activities, see the Trips page.
+We run several trips around Washington as well as a Spring Break trip to Moab, Utah.
+For more information about trips and other GOE activities, see the Trips page.
 All trips are entirely planned and run by student staff, with a number of adult chaperones who supervise the activities.

 All student staff have completed our Wilderness Survival and Advanced Survival, which are outdoor skills oriented trips, as well as the staff training program.
 All staff have also completed first aid training, with all Team Staff being Wilderness First Aid (WFA) or Mountaineering Oriented First Aid (MOFA) certified.
-Our Executive Committee of thirteen student staff oversee and run most of our trips and specific organizational aspects of Post.
+Our Executive Committee of thirteen student staff oversee and run most of our trips and specific organizational aspects of GOE.
 Our adult adviser is Scott MacGowan who has a strong background in outdoor education and leadership.

 For the continued success of our program and to allow anyone to go on our trips, your help is appreciated.
 In kind and financial donations help sustain funding that trip proceeds don't cover, and information on helping in such an awesome way is available on the home page. $45 will cover a full scholarship for a 3 day survival trip.

-Drug policy: Post is a drug-free organization.
-We do not tolerate any form of drugs or alcohol and there are strict consequences for bringing these substances on POST trips.
+Drug policy: GOE is a drug-free organization.
+We do not tolerate any form of drugs or alcohol and there are strict consequences for bringing these substances on GOE trips.
 If you're on staff and you're caught with illegal substances, you will face a 1 year suspension from the program, lose your staff position, and face any school consequences.
 Campers will receive a 1 year suspension from trips if they violate the drug free trips rule, along with facing school consequences.